 - Education on how to remove lead sources

 Information and education regarding treatment and eradication of head lice is available.
-Head lice checks are completed at office.
+Head lice checks are completed at Meeker County Public Health.

 Information on radon testing, radon education in collaboration with the American Lung Association and the Minnesota Department of Health.
-Radon test kits are available at the public health office for a small fee.
-You can access information on radon from any one of the links below.
+Free Radon test kits are available at the public health office.
+You can access information on radon at Meeker McLeod Sibley CHS Radon Information.